Gallbladder Cancer

 Diagnosis

-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
 Gallbladder cancer is often hard to diagnose because there are no early symptoms.
 It is often found during abdominal surgery for other reasons.

 Imaging tests will check the gallbladder and other structures.
 They may include:

 The exam and test results are used to diagnose the cancer.
 They are also used for staging.
-Staging outlines how far and fast cancer has spread.
+Gallbladder cancer is staged 0 to 4.
+The lower the stage, the less the cancer has spread.

 Treatments